basho/basho_docs/source/languages/en/riak/ops/running/recovery/repairing-indexes.md

 ## Repairing Search Indexes

 Riak Search indexes currently have no form of anti-entropy (such as read-repair).
-Furthermore, for performance and load balancing reasons, Search reads from 1 random node.
+Furthermore, for performance and load balancing reasons, Search reads from one random node.
 This means that when a replica loss has occurred, inconsistent results may be returned.

 ### Running a Repair